Service Expo at ISH

 Many projects, activities and service programmes, old and new, are active at ISH starting beginning with Junior School where students involve themselves in service to the community.
 Junior School Council organizes fundraising activities where proceeds go towards a hospice.
 Grade 5 students hold Bake sales and raise money for good causes like winter shelters for the homeless.
 Junior School Choir holds free concerts at homes for the elderly.
 Clearly, it is never too early for young citizens of the world to take action on behalf of others.

 To help our community become better aware of the many service projects in the Secondary School, the Service Expo is held twice a year in the Aula.
 Clubs and activities are showcased and students can sign up and be a part of them.
-This year 20 clubs participated, all of them part of IB CAS or MYP Service Programmes.
+Usually around 20 clubs participated, all of them part of IB CAS or MYP Service Programmes.
 Student turnout was larger than ever, many already knowing what they wanted to be a part of and others willing to try out new experiences.